ishaanshah/Eight-Solver/README.md

-# Fifteen Solver
+# Eight Solver
-CS50 final project which aims to solve the the game of fifteen puzzle.
+CS50 final project which aims to solve the the game of eight puzzle.

 # Acknowledgments
 Game logic and design by arnisritins.